 - 1. Fraud is taken to mean any act or omission by a student that makes it fully or partially impossible to properly assess the knowledge, insight and skill of that student or another student.
 Fraud includes committing any form of plagiarism, including any and all cases in which a student suggests that a piece of work is his/her own when that is not the case. - 2.
 Whenever a student is suspected of having committed fraud, the matter will be dealt with by the Board of Examiners of the study programme on which the student is enrolled.
 If a Board of Examiners receives a complaint relating to fraud about a student who is enrolled on a different study programme, it will immediately pass on the complaint to the Board of Examiners of the relevant study programme.
 In the case of fraude committed in group work involving students from different study programmes, the Boards of Examiners concerned will together agree which Board of Examiners will handle the complaint.
 The Board of Examiners dealing with the complaint will keep the other Board or Boards informed of the outcome. - 3.
 If fraud is discovered or suspected while an examination is being taken, the examiner or invigilator will immediately inform the student in question and record the incident in writing as quickly as possible.
 The examiner or invigilator may request the student to make available any evidence.
 If the student refuses to do so, this will be noted in the report.
 The report and any evidence will be submitted to the Board of Examiners immediately. - 4.
 If fraud is discovered or suspected other than while an examination is being taken, the examiner will record the incident in writing as quickly as possible.
 The report and any evidence will be submitted to the Board of Examiners immediately. - 5.
-The Board of Examiners will give the student an opportunity to add written comments to the report that was prepared by the examiner or invigilator. - 6.
-The Board of Examiners will make a decision with respect to the case of fraud and can impose the following sanctions on the student depending on the gravity of the case, including repeated incidents of fraud: - a. a reprimand; - b. a decision that a mark will not be issued for the examination or practical in question; - c. exclusion from the examination or practical in question for a maximum period of one year; - d. exclusion from one or more examination periods for a maximum period of one year; or - e. a combination of the measures listed above. - In the event of serious fraud, the Board of Examiners is entitled to decide to propose to the Executive Board that the student's enrolment on the degree programme be permanently terminated. - 7.
+The Board of Examiners will, in case of fraud, make the decision that a mark will not be issued for the examination or practical in question, barring exception cases. - 6.
+The Board of Examiners will give the student an opportunity to add written comments to the report that was prepared by the examiner or invigilator. - 7.
+The Board of Examiners will make a decision whether a sanction will be imposed and can impose the following sanctions on the student depending on the gravity of the case, including repeated incidents of fraud: - a. a reprimand: - b. exclusion from the examination or practical in question for a maximum period of one year; - c. exclusion from one or more examination periods for a maximum period of one year; or

+- d. a combination of the measures listed above. - In the event of serious fraud, the Board of Examiners is entitled to decide to propose to the Executive Board that the student's enrolment on the degree programme be permanently terminated. - 8.
 The Board of Examiners will not make a decision as referred to in subsection 6 until after the student has been given an opportunity to be heard.
 A hearing will not be necessary if the Board of Examiners determines that no fraud has been committed.